 This insect is found in a wide range of climates in stored products and food storage facilities around the world.
 It is very common in Florida, where it also lives successfully out-of-doors.

-Both the confused and red flour beetles, known as "bran bugs," primarily attack milled grain products, such as flour and cereals.
+Tribolium castaneum, or Red Flour Beetle (Left) and Tribolium confusum, or Confused Flour Beetle (Right), known as "bran bugs," primarily attack milled grain products, such as flour and cereals.
 Both adults and larvae feed on grain dust and broken kernels, but not the undamaged whole grain kernels.

 These beetles often hitchhike into the home in infested flour and can multiply into large populations.
 Some survive on food accumulations in cabinet cracks, crevices, and furniture.